jonas-thuvesson-winberg/utils/scripts/readme.md

 # Scripts

-A collectin of scripts for performing different tasks
+A collection of scripts for performing different tasks

 ## `execution-env-resolver`